 - EAP Annual Request Deadline: Customers approved extending the EAP request deadline from August 1st to the new deadline of November 1st.

 - Fewer Discontinued Plans: Customers approved changes to the rules under which the Plan Manager can discontinue a plan.
 Rather than discontinuing a plan at the maturity date if two or more contributions have been missed and not made up under the plan’s contribution schedule, the Manager will automatically reduce the number of active units in the plan at the plan’s maturity date.
 The student will then be eligible for EAPs based on the revised units in their plan, rather than having their plan discontinued.

 - Remove Automatic Return of Principal: Customers approved the removal of the “automatic” return of principal deposits two years following maturity date from the Plan, if government grants are in the RESP.
 This is to avoid having to return the government grants that have been collected for the student to the appropriate provincial or federal government before the student has had an opportunity to receive them with their EAPs.

 For updates on changes to the Family Group plan, see our Notice of Plan Changes

 Transfer Option to the Family Single Student Plan

 While a Family Group Plan may have been the right choice when you started your RESP, circumstances may change as you approach maturity.
-You can transfer to our Family Single Student Plan as long as you do so before your Family Group Plan matures or before December 31st of the year your student turns 19, whichever comes first.
+You can transfer to our Family Single Student Plan as long as you do so before your Family Group Plan matures.
 The Family Group plan requires four years of post-secondary education to receive all Education Assistance Payments (EAPs) whereas Family Single Student, as an individual plan, provides more choice in amounts and timing of EAPs.
 Family Single Student is a smart transfer option to consider if your child is unsure of their education plan.